The Public Paperfolding History Project

 and history of the rotationally symmetric fold and cut

-magical effect known as 'The Ship's Wheel'.
-Please
+effect known as 'The Ship's Wheel' (which is a version of

 |||||||